andygott/ResponsiveJS/README.md

 ### Conditionally loading content

-The following will load content from `/my-additional-content.html` into the element with `id="sidebar"` only if the window width is 500px or more.
-This will happen on page load (if the window width meets the criteria), or on browser resize (again, if width criteria are met).
+The following will load content from `/my-additional-content.html` into the element with `id="sidebar"` only if the window width is 600px or more.
+This will happen on page load (if the window width meets the criteria), or on browser resize (if the new width meets the criteria).
 The `fire_once: true` setting means that, no matter when the content is loaded, it is only loaded once.

 ```js